 - The film tax credit has a diversity requirement attached to it which means that no production will receive the tax credit without proof of a best faith effort to hire women and minorities as part of the technical crew and office staff.
-Because a company has two years in which to claim a tax credit and provide their final hiring numbers, we do not yet know whether or not each FY 2009 Q1 production has satisfied the requirement. - In order to promote racial diversity in the film industry in the state of Illinois, the Illinois Film Office continues to create educational opportunities for minorities to be trained for working in film and television.
-We held an event this quarter on September 6, 2009 at which approximately 40 individuals attended an all day seminar on how to get started in the business.
-Professionals from six different areas gave presentations and engages in a question and answer period giving advice and information.
+Because a company has two years in which to claim a tax credit and provide their final hiring numbers, we do not yet know whether or not each FY 2011 Q1 production has satisfied the requirement. - In order to promote racial diversity in the film industry in the state of Illinois, the Illinois Film Office continues to create educational opportunities for minorities to be trained for working in film and television.